 Three Additional Shills

 4) First Aid (including knowledge of wild medicinals) -- If your children are old enough to be in school, they are old enough to learn basic first aid.
 They can advance their skills as they grow older.

 I would also start teaching them early on how to identify wild edibles and medicinals, adding to their skill sets collecting, preserving and using wild medicinals, as they mature.
 Consider having them start and tend a medicinal herb garden.
 Again, start with the basics, and help them grow their skills as they get older.

 5) Self-Defense Skills -- Teach your children situational awareness, which is more than just paying attention to what is going on around you, though that is an important start.
 It means both knowing what to look for, and how to assess (make decisions about) your surroundings.
 Check out my article on Situational Awareness and start teaching your children these skills.

 I also urge parents to enroll your children in a good martial arts class.
 Learning a martial art such as karate or judo can be a fun hobby, provide considerable health and fitness benefits, improve self-confidence, and is a life-long self-defense skill set.

-If your family or group has guns (and you should), then your children need to learn gun safety at a very young age.
-Two good resources are the Eddie Eagle GunSafe Club (a program of the NRA) and the book
+If your family or group has guns, then your children need to learn gun safety at a very young age.
+Two good resources on gun safety for kids are the Eddie Eagle GunSafe Club (a program of the NRA) and the book

 It is up to you to judge the maturity level of your children and decide when they should start firearms training.
 I grew up around guns and was shooting and hunting with my grandfathers when I was still in my single digits.
 They were with me to provide guidance and supervision, but I was carrying and shooting my own gun.
 I also had to help clean anything I shot, even at that early age.